Teddy Afro: Personal life

 Teddy lives in Addis Ababa.
 He has been married to Ethiopian actress, model, and producer Amleset Muchie since 27 September 2012.
-They have three children.
-In October 2022, Amleset expected the fourth child and prepared a baby shower program.
+She was behind one of his music videos "Mar eske Tuwaf (Fikir Eske Meqabir) as a director. " They have four children; two daughters and two sons.

 On 6 December 2006, Teddy was jailed for four years in connection with an alleged hit-and-run incident during the 2005 Ethiopian general election.
 He was accused with driving under the influence when he rammed a 40 years old homeless man.
 The government sentenced him to six years in prison, and fined with 18000 birr ($1,755).
 With good behavior, Teddy was released in August 2009.

 Artistry

 Teddy's earlier work was solely based on reggae fusion but gradually turned with Ethiopian music employing traditional vibrato vocals, and itchy triplet of "Amhara sound".

 Award

 In 2021, Teddy received an honorary doctorate from Gondar University.
+He went to Gondar with his wife to accept the honorary award in person.